Disasters Data Pathfinder

 Natural disasters affect millions of people every year.
 According to the United Nations Office for Disaster Risk Reduction (UNDRR), there were roughly 7250 disasters between 1998 and 2017, killing over 1.3 million people.
 Of those, flooding and storms account for the greatest number of disasters, while earthquakes cause the largest number of deaths; close to 750,000 people died from earthquakes during that period.
 It is also important to note that climate change will likely increase frequency of extreme heat and other extreme weather events in the coming decades.

-Understanding the vulnerability and exposure of a community (defined in About the Data) to a disaster aids in the mitigation, prevention, and management of the disaster, while also providing information to help with response and relief efforts.
+Understanding the vulnerability and exposure of a community to a disaster aids in the mitigation, prevention, and management of the disaster, while also providing information to help with response and relief efforts.
 NASA provides several types of data that support disaster mitigation and response.